tacodevs/taskcollect/README.md

 All contributors are required to "sign-off" their commits (using `git commit -s`) to indicate that they have agreed to the [Developer Certificate of Origin][8].

+Please send patches to <~kvo/taskcollect-devel@lists.sr.ht>.
+A detailed contribution guide is available in `CONTRIBUTING.md`.

 ## Moldy spots

 TaskCollect currently has a lot of moldy spots that need to be fixed: